-Investment Rating Definition 1 In general, the investment may be performing above our internal expectations.
-Full return of principal and interest is expected.
+Rating Definition In general, the investment may be performing above our internal expectations.
+Fig. 1. ıll in general, the investment may be performing above our internal expectations. return of principal and interest is expected.
 Capital gain is expected.
-2 In general, the investment may be performing within our internal expectations, and potential risks to the applicable investment are considered to be neutral or favorable compared to any potential risks at the time of the original investment.
+2 In general, the investment may be performing within our internal expectations, at potential risks to the applicable investment are considered to be neutral or favora ble compared to any potential risks at the time of the original investment.
 All new investments are initially given this rating.
-3 In general, the investment may be performing below our internal expectations and therefore, investments in this category may require closer internal monitoring; however, the valuation team believes that no loss of investment return (interest and/or dividends) or principal is expected.
-The investment also may be out of compliance with certain financial covenants.
-4 In general, the investment may be performing below internal expectations and quantitative or qualitative risks may have increased substantially since the original investment.
+3 In general, the investment may be performing below our internal expectations an d therefore, investments in this category may require closer internal monitoring; ho wever, the valuation team believes that no loss of investment return (interest and/or divi- dends) or principal is expected.
+The investment also may be out of compliance with cert ain financial covenants.
+4 In general, the investment may be performing below internal expectations and quantitative or qualitative risks may have increased substantially since the origin al investment.
 Loss of some or all principal is expected.
-5 In general, the investment may be performing substantially below our internal expectations and a number of quantitative or qualitative risks may have increased substantially since the original investment.
-Loss of some or all principal is expected.
+5 In general, the investment may be performing substantially below our internal expectations and a number of quantitative or qualitative risks may have increased l substantially since the original investment.
+Loss of some or all principal is expec ted.